 If you manage to fight your way among the 120,000 visitors that flock to the fair twice a year, you should be able to manage to find some antique furniture, old crockery, pretty Provençal boutis, beautiful ceramics with patina, rare finds, and other collectibles from the south of France.

 Every Sunday, the town of Carpentras, located north of Avignon, hosts a large sprawling flea market on the outskirts of the city, in a lovely tree-lined parking lot.
-The Brocante de Carpentras is a favoured haunt of the more intrepid collectors, willing to forage through boxes and crates in search of a gem.
+The Brocante de Carpentras is a favored haunt of the more intrepid collectors, willing to forage through boxes and crates in search of a gem.

-Unlike Isle-sur-la-Sorgue and its 300 permanent antique dealers, the Carpentras flea market is more low key.
+Unlike Isle-sur-la-Sorgue and its 300 permanent antique dealers, the Carpentras flea market is more low-key.
 It is less focused on high-end antiques and more like a flea market where you will find a little bit of everything.
 Brocante de Carpentras is somewhere in between a brocante (full-blown antique market) and a vide-grenier (garage sale).
 Many of the 130 to 150 vendors here are regular people selling their own belongings, which often fall more into the category of “second-hand” than “collectible”.
-The prices are much lower than in other markets in the Provence and there are still many quality items to be found.
+The prices are much lower than in other markets in Provence and there are still many quality items to be found.

 The variety in terms of wares and prices is huge, with an emphasis on the rustic and everyday, rather than fine decorative objects.
-If you are looking for something really unusual and surprising, the Carpentras flea market is one of the best flea markets to find it, though you will have to invest some time and energy in the process.
+If you are looking for something really unusual and surprising, the Carpentras flea market is one of the best flea markets to find, though you will have to invest some time and energy in the process.

 Where: Parking des Platanes (Av.
 Jean-Jaurès)

-When: Every Sunday (all year round) 10 am – 4 pm
+When: Every Sunday (all year round) 09:00 – 18:00

 The Brocante Saleya is a rather high-end flea market; however, bargain hunters can also score a good find, particularly in the adjacent place Pierre Gauthier, where odds and ends are piled on the ground.
-A huge variety of collectibles is on offer at this flea market: antique furniture, vintage clothing, posters, antique bottles, silverware, nautical and travel items, ceramics, paintings, memorabilia, old black & white pictures and postcards, vintage toys, rustic wooden items, jewelry and trinkets.
+A huge variety of collectibles is on offer at this flea market: antique furniture, vintage clothing, posters, antique bottles, silverware, nautical and travel items, ceramics, paintings, memorabilia, old black & white pictures and postcards, vintage toys, rustic wooden items, jewelry, and trinkets.

 The Brocante Saleya is a great flea market for visitors who are as interested in sun and people-watching as they are in purchasing collectibles.
 You will hear many languages being spoken and some vendors speak English, as well as Italian.